-Mathematics 131 or 151.xx.
+(3) (추) Mathematics 131 or 151.xx.

-Integral calculus, indefinite integrals, area and definite integrals, functions of several variables, partial derivatives, maxima and minima, systems of linear equations, Gauss-Jordan elimination, matrices and matrix equations.
+Integral calculus, indefinite integration, area and definite integrals, improper integrals, functions of several variables, maxima, minima.

 Math 132 is designed to introduce students in the College of Business to integrals, matrices and its applications.
 The course is problem oriented with emphasis on business applications.